-(1) Custody may be ordered, extended or terminated even after indictment has been confirmed.
-The justification of custody shall be reviewed every two (2) months following the date of issuance of the latest decision on custody.
-The appeal against this decision shall not stay its execution.

-Includes texts published in the OG BDBiH 48/04, 6/05, 14/07, 19/07, 21/07, 2/08, 17/09 and 9/13 (2) After the confirmation of an indictment and before the first instance verdict is pronounced, the custody may not last longer than:

-a) one year in the case of a criminal offense for which a punishment of imprisonment for a term up to five years is prescribed;

-b) one year and six months in the case of a criminal offense for which a punishment of imprisonment for a term up to ten years is prescribed;

-c) two years in the case of a criminal offense for which a punishment of imprisonment for a term exceeding ten years may be imposed, but not the long-term imprisonment;

-d) three years in the case of a criminal offense for which a punishment of long-term imprisonment is prescribed.

-(3) If, during the period referred to in Paragraph 2 of this Article, no first instance verdict is pronounced, the custody shall be terminated and the accused released.
+- (1) After the confirmation of indictment, custody may be ordered, extended or terminated.
+The review of justification of the custody shall be carried out upon the expiration of each two (2) month period following the date of issuance of the most recent decision on custody.
+The appeal against this decision shall not stay its execution. - (2) After the confirmation of an indictment and before the first instance verdict is pronounced, the custody may not last longer than: - a) one year in the case of a criminal offense for which a punishment of imprisonment for a term up to five years is prescribed; - b) one year and six months in the case of a criminal offense for which a punishment of imprisonment for a term up to ten years is prescribed; - c) two years in the case of a criminal offense for which a punishment of imprisonment for a term exceeding ten years may be imposed, but not the long-term imprisonment; - d) three years in the case of a criminal offense for which a punishment of long-term imprisonment is prescribed. - (3) If, during the period referred to in Paragraph 2 of this Article, no first instance verdict is pronounced, the custody shall be terminated and the accused released.